baffo32/OpenBCI_C/README.md

 Any other character can be sent, however only certain characters will do things to the board.
 Check out http://docs.openbci.com/software/01-OpenBCI_SDK for more info.

 ##To-Do
-- [ ] Redefine the packet structure to be more user friendly, including string data and names for accelerometer data
-- [ ] Clean up streaming code to be simpler and more flexible
-- [ ] Provide all functions of board
+- [ ] Provide primary functions of NodeJS API
+  - [ ] Review https://github.com/OpenBCI/OpenBCI_NodeJS/ SDK information and lay out a rough outline in a header file.
+    - [ ] Constructor
+    - [ ] Methods
-  - [ ] Enumerate functions here
+    - [ ] Events (callbacks)
-- [x] Fix Address Boundary Error
-- [ ] Error handling (what is meant here?)
+    - [ ] Properties
+    - [x] Constants are stored in openBCIConstants.js
+  - [ ] Review .js implementation files at above URL with intention of copying some of the implementation.
+Enumerate files in a TODO list here to track which have been processed, and how much.

 - [ ] Implement tests
 - [ ] Implementations with: Python, Labstreaminglayer, Matlab, Java/Processing